- The OIA receives complaints about the conduct of all Queensland mayors and councillors.

 - When a complainant goes public; this is not fair to the councillor; it undermines due process and may cause reputational damage on a matter which may not result in a referral to the CCT or a misconduct finding.

 - When a councillor goes public this is not fair to the complainant; can be perceived as trying to undermine the councillor conduct framework and may encourage complainants to also reveal the complaint for their own purposes.

-- The identity of a complainant will be protected unless disclosure is required for investigations or prosecution.
+- The identity of a complainant will be protected unless disclosure is required for investigations or a tribunal or court hearing.
 Complainants will be contacted if their identity is likely to be disclosed.

 - If a complainant is making a public interest disclosure the requirements of the Public Interest Disclosure Act 2010 will be followed.